Jaguo415/Pewlett-Hackard-Analysis/README.md

 ## Summary:

-In this challenge, we applied advanced queries and joins to create new tables and list of candidates who are eligible for the silver tsunami mentorship program.
+In this challenge, we applied queries and joins to create additional new tables to pgadmin as well as list of candidates who are eligible for the silver tsunami mentorship program exported to csv.
 To complete this task, we applied our knowledge from mod 7.
 Specifically aliasing, filtering, and creating new tables.
-Exporting the data into readable CSV files.
+Exporting the data into multiple readable CSV files.